Rescue Blurry Photos with Live Photos in iOS 11

 At the bottom of the screen, you’ll see a strip of images that Apple calls the frame viewer.

 On the frame viewer, you’ll see a white square that indicates the current key photo.
-Tap, hold, and drag that square to move through the frames of the Live Photo until you find a better one.
+Drag that square to move through the frames of the Live Photo until you find a better one.
 It’s best to do this slowly.

-When you stop and let go of the square, a Make Key Photo popover appears.
+When you let go of the square, a Make Key Photo popover appears.
 Tap that to change the key photo to the frame that you’ve selected.

 Photos marks both the original key photo and the selected frame with a dot.
-If you have a 3D Touch device, you’ll feel a click when you select one of those dotted images.
+If you have a 3D Touch-capable device, you’ll feel a tap when you select one of those dotted images.
 If you tap Done to finish editing and decide you don’t like the key photo you’ve chosen, you can always go back in and pick another one or tap Revert to undo all edits to that image.

 Don’t set your expectations too high.
-The alternative key photos may not be perfectly sharp either, but you can often make a dramatic improvement and rescue an otherwise terrible photo!
+The alternative key photos may not be perfect either, but you can often make a dramatic improvement and rescue an otherwise terrible photo!

-For more helpful iOS tips, check out my book, “Take Control of iOS 11,” and thanks for making it my best-selling book yet!
+For more helpful iOS tips, check out my book, “Take Control of iOS 11.”
+Thanks for making it my best-selling book yet!